Snaacky/thewiki/docs/guides/docker.md

 For the hostname it would be your local network address, which you can [find like so on Windows](https://www.whatismybrowser.com/detect/what-is-my-local-ip-address) and [like so on Linux](https://www.ionos.com/digitalguide/hosting/technical-matters/get-linux-ip-address/).

 The port would just be whatever was on the left hand side of the `port` declarations in the Compose file.

+## Finishing touches

+As stated previously in this guide, we highly recommend familiarizing yourself further with Docker and its commands.
+The purpose of this guide is to get you up and running as fast as possible, while minimizing areas of confusion.
+Docker, and Docker Compose, are very powerful, and can be used to run an entire home media setup.
+There are several sections in this guide that require user input, so make sure to check those first if you are having trouble!

+The `compose.yaml` file provided will create seven total containers, and all of these have their own documentation pages available online.
+You should not have to visit these, but it is worth keeping them bookmarked in case of future issues.
+Searching for the `image` name listed is usually the most direct way to locate them if needed.
+Questions or support requests for this guide should be directed to the #questions channel in Snackbox.